FivePesos/LibraryManagementSystem/README.md

     This should be private to prevent direct access and manipulation

 Use Case:
-    * User should be able to create a book, borrow a book, return a book, get the details of the book and get it's available number of copies
+    * You should be able to create a book, borrow a book, return a book, get the details of the book and get it's available number of copies